Last revised: May 9, 2023

 |10:45 AM (Ar)||1109||1:10 PM (Dp)|

-While some cars were cutback on the DZ during the off-season and at differing times the train still remained mostly intact through the end when Amtrak took over intercity passenger rail operations on May 1, 1971.
+While Denver Zephyr's consist was cutback during the off-season, and at other various times, the train remained largely intact until Amtrak took over intercity passenger rail operations on May 1, 1971.

-The Denver Zephyr was initially kept by Amtrak although it was eventually combined with City of San Francisco (itself renamed the San Francisco Zephyr before being named again as the California Zephyr and given the original routing of that famous train, which remains to this day) and eliminated.
+The Denver Zephyr was initially kept by the new carrier although it was eventually combined with City of San Francisco and eliminated.